aseigneurin/aseigneurin.github.io/_posts/2016-05-07-spark-kafka-achieving-zero-data-loss.md

 [I raised the problem on StackOverflow](http://stackoverflow.com/questions/36987875/writing-spark-checkpoints-to-s3-is-too-slow) but couldn’t find anyone using S3 to write checkpoints.
 Since we didn’t have a HDFS file system on hand, and since checkpoints were overall quite painful, we decided to consider another approach: manually dealing with checkpoints.

-# Manually dealing with checkpoints
+# Manually dealing with offsets

 Here is the idea: